jsonwebtoken/jsonwebtoken.github.io/views/md/introduction.md

 ![How does a JSON Web Token works](https://cdn.auth0.com/content/jwt/jwt-diagram.png)

+Do note that with signed tokens, all the information contained within the token is exposed to users or other parties, even though they are unable to change it.
+This means you should not put secret information within the token.

 ## Why should we use JSON Web Tokens?

 Let's talk about the benefits of **JSON Web Tokens (JWT)** when compared to **Simple Web Tokens (SWT)** and **Security Assertion Markup Language Tokens (SAML)**.